Stokesley Sports Club F.C.: History

-In the 2015-16 season, Stokesley were relegated into the Wearside League.
+In the 2015–16 season, Stokesley were relegated into the Wearside League.
 Despite ending the season on a high, winning two of their final three games, Stokesley finished on 14 points, collecting just a single point away from home, finishing bottom of the table.
 Season 2018-19 saw the Wearside League and the abandoned Teesside League combine and reform into two new leagues - the Wearside League and the North Riding League.
 Stokesley joined the North Riding League Premier Division.
 A new manager was employed for the 2019–20 season, Steve Todd who had just brought his team up from Division One.

-With the 2019-20 season being expunged by The FA, the season was void.
+With the 2019–20 season being expunged by The FA, the season was void.
 Due to a disagreement with the committee Steve Todd and his team resigned taking his players with him.

 Following the resignation of Steve Todd, David Howe was appointed as manager bringing his team from Stokesley Athletic with him.

 After a year and a half in charge Howe stepped down as manager as he and the club chairman Ted Watts decided it was time for a change.
 Following that decision, first team coach Dan Boswell was named manager on 17 September 2021.

+After three years and seven months in charge, Boswell told the club about his intention to resign as manager.
+The club named the former Grangetown Boys Club manager, James Hunter, as the new first team manager on 8 May 2025.
+Hunter brought a coaching team of Harry Taylor, Andrew Dorchell and Kris York with him.